rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

       changes to an authoritative IANA registry.
 Typically, these details have to include the procedure to create a new "identity" statement name and substatements ("base", "status",
-      "description", and "reference") or a new "enum" statement and sub- statements ("value", "status", "description", and "reference").
+      "description", and "reference") or a new "enum" statement and sub-statements ("value", "status", "description", and "reference").

          - When creating a new "identity" statement name or a new "enum" statement, it is RECOMMENDED to mirror the name (if present) as recorded in the IANA registry.